-Section 1501.516 Capital Renewal Grants
+Section 1501.516 Deferred Maintenance Grants

-- a) Districts may apply annually to ICCB for approval of capital renewal grant projects.
-Requests for ICCB approval of capital renewal grant projects shall be submitted using forms prescribed by ICCB. - b) Expenditures of funds from this grant are limited to capital renewal projects that are within the scope of the definition of capital renewal grants contained in Section 1501.501. - c) Funds received from this grant shall be accounted for in the Operations and Maintenance Fund (Restricted) (see Section 1501.511(a)(7)). - d) Other sources of funding may be added to capital renewal grant funds to finance larger projects. - e) Projects shall be designed and constructed to meet all applicable facilities codes as specified in Section 1501.603(g). - f) Authority to approve capital renewal grant projects is delegated to ICCB or its Executive Director..
+- o) Districts may apply annually to ICCB for approval of deferred maintenance grant projects.
+Requests for ICCB approval of deferred maintenance grant projects shall be submitted using forms prescribed by ICCB. - p) Expenditures of funds from this grant are limited to deferred maintenance projects that are within the scope of the definition of deferred maintenance grants contained in Section 1501.501. - q) Funds received from this grant shall be accounted for in the Operations and Maintenance Fund (Restricted) (see Section 1501.511(a)(7)). - r) Other sources of funding may be added to deferred maintenance grant funds to finance larger projects. - s) Projects shall be designed and constructed to meet all applicable facilities codes as specified in Section 1501.603(g). - t) Authority to approve deferred maintenance grant projects is delegated to the ICCB Executive Director.